Levelland UFO case: U.S. Air Force investigation

 The Levelland sightings received national publicity and were soon investigated by Project Blue Book.
 Started in 1947 as Project Sign, Project Blue Book was the official US Air Force research group assigned to investigate UFO reports.
 An Air Force sergeant was sent to Levelland and spent seven hours in the city investigating the incident.
 After interviewing three of the eyewitnesses – Saucedo, Wheeler, and Wright – and after learning that thunderstorms were present in the area earlier in the day, the Air Force investigator concluded that a severe electrical storm – most probably ball lightning or St. Elmo's fire – was the major cause for the sightings and reported auto failures.
 According to UFO historian Curtis Peebles, "the Air Force found only three persons who had witnessed the 'blue light'...there was no uniform description of the object."
 Additionally, Project Blue Book believed that "Saucedo's account could not be relied upon – he had only a grade school education and had no concept of direction and was conflicting in his answers...in view of the stormy weather conditions, an electrical phenomenon such as ball lightning or St. Elmo's fire seemed to be the most probable cause."
 The engine failures mentioned by the eyewitnesses were blamed on "wet electrical circuits."
-Donald H. Menzel, an astronomer at Harvard University and a prominent UFO sceptic, agreed with the Air Force explanation: "members of civilian saucer groups complained that, since [the Air Force investigator] had spent only seven hours in the area, he had obviously not taken the problem seriously and could not have found the correct solution.
+Donald H. Menzel, an astronomer at Harvard University and a prominent UFO skeptic, agreed with the Air Force explanation: "members of civilian saucer groups complained that, since [the Air Force investigator] had spent only seven hours in the area, he had obviously not taken the problem seriously and could not have found the correct solution.
 Even seventy hours of labour, however, could not have produced a clearer picture...the evidence leads to an overwhelming probability: the fiery unknown at Levelland was ball lightning."
 Menzel argued that "in Levelland on the night of November 2 conditions were ideal for the formation of ball lightning.
 For several days the area had been experiencing freak weather, and on the night in question had been visited by rain, thunderstorms and lightning."
 Menzel admitted that "since ball lightning is short-lived and cannot be preserved as tangible evidence, its appearance on the night of November 2 can never be absolutely proved."
 However, he also argued that "only the saucer proponents could have converted so trivial a series of events – a few stalled automobiles, balls of flame in the sky at the end of the thunderstorm – into a national mystery."